splunk/observability-workshop/aws/sfx/README.md

-# Instructions on how to set up cloud instances for participants
+# Instructions on how to set up AWS cloud integration

 Set the following variables: